Prerequisites

 This rule is designed to ensure that the global cluster can receive traffic from the LoadBalancer normally.
 Please check the network policy according to the following table to ensure that the relevant ports are open.

-global cluster, you need to open port 2379 for all control plane nodes for ETCD data synchronization between the primary and disaster recovery clusters.
+globalcluster, you need to open port2379for all control plane nodes for ETCD data synchronization between the primary and disaster recovery clusters. - The platform only supports HTTPS by default.
+If HTTP support is required, you need to open the HTTP port for all control plane nodes.